thomashoanghuy/Dunder-Mifflin-database-SQL/SQL Notes.md

 ORDER BY <the condition to sort the results of the query from above, similar to GROUP BY, but can only used after HAVING>

 AGGREGATE (SUM / MIN / MAX / AVERAGE) usually be used with AS.
 Example: SELECT NAME, SUM(working_hours) AS <name_of_result>

+2) For MySQL, when you wanna search by texts, DO NOT use "=" , use LIKE and '% <insert text> %' SELECT * FROM table WHERE name = '%David%'